North Luangwa National Park

 North Luangwa National Park is a national park in Zambia, the northernmost of the three in the valley of the Luangwa River.
 Founded as a game reserve in 1938, it became a national park in 1972 and now covers 4,636 km².

 Like the South Luangwa National Park, its eastern boundary is the Luangwa River, while it rises to cover a stretch of the Muchinga Escarpment to the west.
 The Mwaleshi River flows east–west through the Centre of the park, the area to its south being a strict wilderness zone.
+It has generally suffered from a lack of investment and interest compared to the much more popular South Luangwa National Park.

-Wildlife is widely found, including Cookson's wildebeest, Crawshay's zebra and many antelopes and birds.
-Elephant numbers have recovered from poaching in the 1970s and 1980s.
-The struggle against poaching in the park was described by Delia and Mark Owens in their book The Eye of the Elephant.
+Biodiversity

-For many years, its wildlife suffered greatly from poaching, but recent years have seen poaching almost entirely stopped.
-It has generally suffered from a lack of investment and interest compared to the much more popular South Luangwa National Park, although its flora and fauna are very similar to its southern counterpart.
-In 2003, black rhinos were re-introduced to the park.
+The range of birds and mammals include Cookson's wildebeest, Crawshay's zebra and many antelopes and bird species.
+In 2003, black rhinoceroses were re-introduced to the park.
+Since 2005, the park, together with South Luangwa National Park, has been considered a Lion Conservation Unit.

-Since 2005, the protected area is considered a Lion Conservation Unit together with South Luangwa National Park.
+A survey of the park's fungi was carried out in the rainy season of 1994-1995, focusing on riverine habitats and miombo woodlands.
+The resulting checklist recorded 126 species from 33 families.
+Almost all are larger basidiomycetes, brackets, mushrooms, puffballs and toadstools, with particular emphasis on ectomycorrhizal associates of miombo trees.
+The total number of fungal species in the park is likely to be much higher.